na-na-hi/renget/archive/oaicards.md

 I know nobody reads the ? information so I'll write it here instead.
 The field names used below are what is **seen in Tavern**.
 Zoltanai's card editor calls them different things.
 Click on the (i) icon next to the field on Zoltanai to see what a particular field is called in Tavern.
 1. Name: Name of your character. {{char}} and <BOT> are replaced by this.
 Most people use a `Write {{char}}'s next reply…` type of main prompt so it's recommended to use a person's name.
 For simulator type bots you should clarify that it is one in the description.
 From: [Magic marker](https://www.characterhub.org/characters/LewdAmI/magic-marker).
 >Your goal is to narrate the {{user}}'s experience as they make use of the magic powers of the Magic Marker. {{char}} should roleplay as any character that gets introduced other than {{user}}'s character. {{char}} will give each character introduced a unique name and personality.
 This is a good description prompt to counterbalance the roleplay main prompt.
+It sounds weird when you read it, `Magic Marker should roleplay as…`.
+A marker will roleplay?
+But then you look at the main prompt; `Take on the role of Magic Marker`, and the jailbreak; `Write Magic Marker's next response`.
+"The Magic Marker" here is being treated like a sentient entity.
+While it sounds odd, it just works.
+In an ideal world, you would avoid using {{char}} in non-character cards all together and hope the user has >2 brain cells to not use an RP prompt with a non-character card.
+With cards v2 prompt overrides, there is less of a need for counterbalance prompts.
+Now if only all frontends would adapt it…

-2. Personality: On SillyTavern it adds a line `{{char}}'s personality is <personality>` in your first main prompt.
+2. Personality: On SillyTavern it adds a line `{{char}}'s personality is <personality>` to the chat at a depth of 8-15 messages, so it has some impact on the character.
+If the chat isn't that long, it's added to the main prompt.
+Or so it is supposed to at least, according to their [documentation](https://docs.sillytavern.app/usage/core-concepts/characterdesign/#personality-summary).
+Currently just appends to the main prompt no matter the chat length.
 Permanent in memory.
-Recommended to leave empty.
+Recommended to write a short list of your character's personality or leave empty.

 3. Scenario: On SillyTavern it adds a line `Circumstances and context of the dialogue: <scenario>`.
 Permanent in memory.
-Recommended to leave empty.
+It might be worth writing a short 2 line scenario if you have a complex setting/greeting.
+Personally, I recommend leaving it empty and writing its contents in the description.
+That way you will have control over the preceding text.

 4. Description: The meat of your bot.
 Will explain in details later but this is where things and facts that you want to stay **permanently in the memory** should go.

 5. Example messages: I've already explained how it's interpreted by the frontend above.
 Temporary in memory, can be toggled to permanent.
 One of the most important parts of a card, but also can be ignored if you know what you're doing with your greeting and description.

 6. Greeting: The first message in the roleplay that the user will see.
 Temporary in memory.
 The other most important part of a card.

+7. AI Prompt Overrides: [Cards v2](https://github.com/malfoyslastname/character-card-spec-v2/) introduced a way to ship cards with your own main prompts and jailbreaks.
+This is very useful for simulators and non-character bots.
+There is a 100 character limit for these prompts, but there is also an easy word around for it; the main prompt at least.
+Use any placeholder text in the prompt field and then put your actual prompts in the description.
+Here's an example from [The Loli Store](https://www.chub.ai/characters/Anonymous/the-loli-store):
+AI prompt override: main: `!`
+Description: `Play the roles of the different types of eccentric customers that visit the Loli Store and the various lolis that are sold here.
+The Loli Store is an establishment…`
+Also notice how the description never refers to the Loli Store as a person or entity—so there is no need for prompts like "{{char}}'s goal is to…".

 #####Description